Disney Financial Statements and Financial Ratios Analysis

 Cash

 The substantial cash position in 2020 may be attributed to the organization taking on significant debt due to the need for cash when combating the Covid 19 virus ramifications.
-Once the virus impacts subside, investors should expect Disney to reduce their cash position back to a more moderate amount, possibly between four to $5 billion.
+Once the virus impacts subside, investors should expect Disney to reduce their cash position to a more moderate amount, possibly between four to $5 billion.
 By keeping a low cash position, it does seem like the organization does a pretty good job of managing its liquid assets.
 Further, the substantial growth in cash for the last year also indicates that the company has the ability to raise funds when needed.

 Disney 2022 Summary Balance Sheet